Programme of Events

 Tuesday 23 June 14:00-15:00 | Online (staff only)

-Led by Jane Pavitt.
+Led by Professor Jane Pavitt.

 Want to understand more about the REF?
 This session will look at how you can develop research outputs for REF 2029.
 With a specific focus on REF criteria and how to create practice-research outputs and their supporting documentation (portfolios), this session is essential for those new to research/REF and for those currently engaged in output preparation.